-In his home, Renold helps by carrying water, gardening and caring for animals.
-He lives with his father and his mother.
+Renold makes his home with his father and his mother.
+Carrying water, gardening and caring for animals are his household duties.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 5 children in the family.

-Please remember Renold in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Renold to receive the assistance he needs to develop his potential.
+Please pray for him.